When: TBD 2020 / 8:30am – 5:00pm

-Target Audience: Counseling Professionals, students, emergency responders, humanitarian aid workers, pastors and short/long term missionaries working with traumatized populations.
+Target Audience: Clinical mental health counselors, psychologists, marriage and family therapists, graduate students, emergency responders, humanitarian aid workers, pastors and short/long term missionaries working with traumatized populations.

 Presenter: Dr. Vanessa Snyder